Quantum gravity effects on compact star cores

 where $\beta=\beta_0l_p^2/\hbar^2=\beta_0/c^2M_p^2$, $l_p^2=G\hbar/c^3$, $M_p^2=\hbar c/G$. $\hbar=h/2\pi$ is the Planck constant and $\beta_0$ is a dimensionless parameter.
 With this modified commutator, one can easily derive the generalized uncertainty principle (GUP)

 which in turn gives the absolutely smallest uncertainty in positions, i.e., the minimum measurable length

 Note that the model in (\ref{1dGUP}) considers only the minimal uncertainty in position.
 In this case, the quantum mechanics structure underlying the GUP has been studied in full detail \cite{Kempf1995PRD1108}.
 The statistics of ideal gases based on GUP has been discussed by many authors \cite{RAMA2001PLB103,LNC2002PRD125028,NozariMehdipour2007Chaos1637, Fityo2008PLA5872,WYZ2010JHEP043}.
 In our recent work, we have studied a system composed of zero temperature ultra-relativistic Fermi gas based on GUP \cite{WYZ2010JHEP043}.
 The Newtonian equation with uniform pressure was employed to discuss stellar structures.
-In this paper, we will apply the TOV equation to investigate the cores of the stars where quantum gravity plays a leading role.
+The proper particle number, energy density and pressure for an ultra-relativistic system were given in \cite{WYZ2010JHEP043}